unionlabs/union/move/move-ibc/README.md

 ): (Channel, u64);
 ```

-As you can see, IBC expects this function to be called with `ibc_app` `signer` and it will later use this
+As you can see, IBC expects this function to be called with `ibc_app` `signer` and will later use this
 information for authentication.
 The authentication is done with the following check:

 ```move